Centennial Parklands: Centennial Park

 On 1 January 1901, Centennial Park was the site of the official ceremony to mark the federation of the Australian colonies and the inauguration of the Commonwealth of Australia.
 The ceremony was accompanied by much pomp and was attended by a vast crowd of 60,000 onlookers.
 At a special pavilion erected in the park, Lord Hopetoun and Edmund Barton were sworn in respectively as the first governor-general and the first Prime Minister of the new Australian nation.
 At the same time, the first federal cabinet was worn in.
 The oaths of office were administered by the Lieutenant-Governor and Chief Justice of New South Wales, Sir Frederick Darley.

 The pavilion at which the swearing-in ceremony took place was raised on a platform consisting of a huge slab of Moruya granite with six sides to represent the original six states of the federation.
 Known as the Commonwealth Stone, the slab was later, in 1904, embedded in the ground as a permanent memorial to mark the exact spot where the Commonwealth came into being.
 The pavilion itself had been removed in 1903 and re-erected in Cabarita Park, though it was now stripped of all its original ornamentation.

 A new and permanent Federation Pavilion, designed by Sydney architect Alec Tzannes in Post-Modern style and evoking the form of a classical rotunda, was erected over the granite slab in 1988, the Bicentennial Year of European Settlement.
 The interior of the dome was embellished by artist Imants Tillers.
-Below the dome, a sandstone frieze runs around the outside of the structure and contains the words ʻMammon or Millennial Edenʼ.
-The words were taken from a sonnet called ʻAustraliaʼ which was written by Bernard O'Dowd in 1901.
+Below the dome, a sandstone frieze runs around the outside of the structure and contains the words "Mammon or Millennial Eden".
+The words were taken from a sonnet called "Australia" which was written by Bernard O'Dowd in 1901.
 This history only relates to the federation aspects of the place.
 Other aspects of the place have not been considered.

 Palms were introduced in 1901 in Frog Hollow, and Forsyth reported that year on their success and appeal.
 The southern part of Frog Hollow was developed under Maiden's direction as a focus for floral displays in the Gardenesque tradition and reflected the influence and rise of the flower garden in the Federation period.
-As a result, In addition to Forsyth's palms, the three small promontories that jut into Busbyʼs Pond have a number of horticultural attractions including the Rosarium, Native Plant & Flower Garden and the column monuments as well as numerous circular floral beds.
-A number of changes have been in this area since Maidenʼs time, but the overall character is attributed to his influence.
+As a result, In addition to Forsyth's palms, the three small promontories that jut into Busby's Pond have a number of horticultural attractions including the Rosarium, Native Plant & Flower Garden and the column monuments as well as numerous circular floral beds.
+A number of changes have been in this area since Maiden's time, but the overall character is attributed to his influence.